 Flavor wise, these chips lack that “dirty” earthy taste some people despise about beets (i.e. my husband).
 And the simple addition of rosemary adds an earthy aroma I adore.

 You guys are going to love these chips!
 They’re

 Infused with rosemary

 I nearly gobbled these up in one sitting – couldn’t resist!
 Even if you aren’t a huge beet fan, give these a try.
 I think you’d be surprised how neutral in flavor, yet delightfully crispy they are.
 Enjoy!

-- Thinly slice beets with a mandolin (or a sharp knife), getting them as consistently thin as possible.
+- Thinly slice beets with a mandolin, getting them as consistently thin as possible.
 They should curl a little when cut.
 This will ensure even baking and crispiness.

 - Divide between two baking sheets and spray or very lightly drizzle with olive oil.
 Add a pinch of salt, pepper, and the rosemary.
 Toss to coat.
 Then arrange in a single layer, making sure the slices aren’t touching.